-Sitting At The Computer Weakens the Muscles That Support Your Spine
+2. It Weakens The Muscles That Support Your Spine

 Sitting isn't just bad for your spinal discs.

-It also has a weakening effect on your muscles, especially the ones that your back relies on for support.
+As it also has a weakening effect on your muscles, especially your core muscles which your back relies on for support.

-Because your core muscles, glutes, hamstrings, groin and abdominal muscles all play a vital role in keeping your back supported and strong throughout the day.
+Because your core muscles along with your glutes, hamstrings, and abdominal muscles all play a vital role in keeping your back supported and strong throughout the day.

 Which they don't get while remaining dormant as you are sitting at your computer.

-So if you sit at the computer regularly these muscles weaken and won't be able to offer the same level of support to your spine.
+So, if you sit at the computer regularly these muscles can weaken and won't be able to offer the same level of support to your spine.

 Which will put your lower back under even more strain and pressure and will leave you in pain behind the screen.

-Sitting With a Bad Posture At The Computer Puts Your Lower Back Under Pressure
+3. Sitting With An Unhealthy Posture Puts Your Back Under Pressure

 How you sit while at your computer will have a massive influence over whether you feel back pain or not.

-And unfortunately many of us sit with an unhealthy posture that puts our bodies under unnecessary strain.
+And unfortunately for many of us, we tend to sit with an unhealthy posture that puts our bodies under unnecessary strain.

-It's a bad habit that may be so deeply ingrained that you probably don't even realise you are doing it!
+It's a bad habit that may be so deeply ingrained you probably don't even realise you are doing it.

 So let's go over some of the no-no's when it comes to sitting:

-All of these will put your lower back under much more pressure than it needs to be as you sit so it's no wonder it gets angry!
+All of these things will put your lower back under much more pressure than it needs to be as you sit, so it's no wonder it gets angry!